simplayy/PiPassive/CONTRIBUTING.md

 - [ ] Documentation update

 ## Testing
-[Come hai testato le modifiche?]
+[How did you test the changes?]

-- [ ] Testato su Raspberry Pi 3
+- [ ] Tested on Raspberry Pi 3
-- [ ] Testato su Raspberry Pi 4
+- [ ] Tested on Raspberry Pi 4
-- [ ] Testato su Raspberry Pi 5
+- [ ] Tested on Raspberry Pi 5
-- [ ] Scripts eseguiti con successo
+- [ ] Scripts executed successfully
-- [ ] Documentazione aggiornata
+- [ ] Documentation updated

 ## Checklist
-- [ ] Il mio codice segue lo stile del progetto
+- [ ] My code follows the project style
-- [ ] Ho commentato il codice dove necessario
+- [ ] I have commented the code where necessary
-- [ ] Ho aggiornato la documentazione
+- [ ] I have updated the documentation
-- [ ] Le mie modifiche non generano nuovi warning
+- [ ] My changes do not generate new warnings
-- [ ] Ho testato localmente le modifiche
+- [ ] I have tested the changes locally
-- [ ] Ho aggiunto test se applicabile
+- [ ] I have added tests if applicable

 ## Screenshots
-[Se applicabile]
+[If applicable]

 ## Related Issues
 Fixes #123